Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 ### 14.1.
 Data transfer, storage and encryption

 Data is transferred using Transport Layer Security (TLS) protocols are employed during transmission to maintain encryption and prevent interception.
 We use WeTransfer modality, which is encrypted.
-Once transferred to UCT **[***TRACKED CHANGE***] and WHC-managed cloud infrastructure**, any data identified as containing Personal Identifiers or specified by the DTA is encrypted for storage using **[***TRACKED CHANGE***] AES-256 encryption standard for both UCT servers and cloud storage**.
+Once transferred to UCT <span style="color: red">**[TRACKED CHANGE] and WHC-managed cloud infrastructure**</span>, any data identified as containing Personal Identifiers or specified by the DTA is encrypted for storage using <span style="color: red">**[TRACKED CHANGE] AES-256 encryption standard for both UCT servers and cloud storage**</span>.
 The AES-256 encryption standard is applied, with encryption key access restricted to authorised personnel by Clause 2.10 of the Data Transfer Agreement, ensuring that the Data Recipient does not attempt to re-identify any Data Subjects.
 This complies with privacy and data protection legislation, including the Protection of Personal Information Act (POPIA).
 Metadata, however, is stored separately to facilitate indexing and software development whilst maintaining security.

 ### 14.2.
 Network security

-The CSAG compute infrastructure benefits from UCT's comprehensive security policies **[***TRACKED CHANGE***] and WHC-managed cloud security architecture with 24/7 Security Operations Centre (SOC) monitoring and advanced threat detection systems for improved security posture and compliance**.
+The CSAG compute infrastructure benefits from UCT's comprehensive security policies <span style="color: red">**[TRACKED CHANGE] and WHC-managed cloud security architecture with 24/7 Security Operations Centre (SOC) monitoring and advanced threat detection systems for improved security posture and compliance**</span>.
 Key measures include:

-• **Firewall Protection**: UCT's Cisco firewall **[***TRACKED CHANGE***] and cloud-native firewall services** safeguard against external threats, ensuring only authorised access is permitted.
+• **Firewall Protection**: UCT's Cisco firewall <span style="color: red">**[TRACKED CHANGE] and cloud-native firewall services**</span> safeguard against external threats, ensuring only authorised access is permitted.

 • **VPN Access**: A Cisco VPN service encrypts all traffic, enabling secure remote access to the UCT intranet and maintaining confidentiality.